HeWhoRoams/project-antares/GDSCRIPT_TOOLKIT_SETUP.md

-# GDScript Toolkit Setup Guide for Project Antares
+# Project Antares - GDScript Toolkit Setup Guide

 ## Overview
 This guide provides detailed instructions for installing and configuring the GDScript Toolkit (GDToolkit) including GDlint, GDFormat, and GDDoc for Project Antares development.